A Priori Estimates for Two-Dimensional Water Waves with Angled Crests: The main result

 \subsubsection{The estimate for \texorpdfstring{$E_b$}{Eb}}

-Now we consider our second energy.
+Now we consider our second term $E_b$.
 Once again, we work first with general $\th$ satisfying $\bound{\th} = 0$, $(I-\HH)(\th \circ h\i) = 0$, and the main equation \eqref{eq:171}.
-Then we specialize to $\th = D_\a \bar{z}_t$.\footnote{See \eqref{eq:1026}.} The periodicity ensures there is no boundary term when we integrate by parts.
+Then we specialize to $\th = D_\a \bar{z}_t$.
+The periodicity ensures there is no boundary term when we integrate by parts.
+We differentiate \eqref{eq:172} with respect to $t$: